Best Freight Brokers and Platforms in 2026

 How is a freight network different from a freight broker?

 A broker matches shippers to underlying carriers and adds margin.
-A network owns the execution infrastructure: cross-docks, vehicle dispatch, driver apps.
+A network owns the execution infrastructure: cross-docks, vehicle dispatch, driver apps, decision engine.
 Warp is a network.
 C.H.
-Robinson and XPO are traditional brokers.

 Are digital freight platforms cheaper than traditional brokers?